i-am-fyre/m3server/src/tools/Extractor_projects/README.md

-## Extractor Projects
+## Unified Extractor Projects

-This repo is based on unified Extractors for MaNGOS but with changes to make mangosThree work.

-Eventually this will be merged back into the Unified Extractors
+The submodule contains the unified Extractors for MaNGOS.

+This initially Supports:-

+* MaNGOS Zero

+* MaNGOS One

+* MaNGOS Two